Accessibility apps: Benefits

 New technology, such as accessibility apps provide a platform to increase accessibility to services for people with disability.
 The lower costs of services made available through new technologies can improve equality amongst groups with disability.

-The benefits of new technology go beyond accessibility apps.
-Teachers have found that new technology has made learning material more accessible to students, and in turn, increased the number of students able to enrol in university courses.
+New technology can make learning material more accessible, potentially increasing the number of students able to participate in university courses.

-Apps have been developed to allow persons with disability to control their household and complete daily tasks through voice recognition software.
+Some apps are designed to help individuals with disabilities control household devices and complete daily tasks using voice recognition software.
 Additionally, apps have been created that allow a person to take a photo of their surroundings and their phone will describe the photo.
 For example, a person who is vision impaired can go to a supermarket, take a photo of a product, and the app will name the product.
 Alternatively, a person can take a photo of another person and the app will describe the person's emotions audibly.

-People who live with disabilities face difficulties every day and in situations most people take for granted.
+People with disabilities often encounter challenges in situations that may not be immediately apparent to those without disabilities.
 The study (Mayordomo-Martinez et al., 2019) explains how an accessibility app functions and what apps need to consist of in order to achieve accessibility.
 The study uses 'Access Earth' as a prime example of an app that has made the outside environment more accessible to people.
 The app achieves this by locating and sharing facilities such as parking, bathrooms, and buildings in a free global community.
-Hence, this accessibility app has the ability to improve living conditions and individuals' livelihoods.
+Hence, this app aims to improve accessibility in daily life, potentially enhancing independence for users with disabilities.
 Furthermore, there are also apps, such as 'AccessNow' that enhance accessibility by creating global communities for members to share and search for accessibility information.

 A recent study (Yu, Parmanto, Dicianno, & Pramana, 2015) looked at the accessibility of mental health self-care app, iMHere, for individuals and its accessibility options for people with Spina Bifida.
 All of the participants in the study could use the app without assistance and stated they would use the app again in the future.
 However, there were complications in regards to accessibility of the app.
 Participants noted that due to each of their unique disabilities, there was a need for the app to allow personalisation by the user in order to modify content appearance such as the size and colour of text.